alex-r-bigelow/hanpuku/README.md

 - Need to support transforms (only from SVG to Illustrator - positions are native, at least at the group level)

 ### Odd rules for writing d3 code:
-- Don't put any data on top-level groups (I interpret top-level groups as layers)
+- Any data or class strings on top-level groups will be lost each cycle (I interpret top-level groups as Illustrator layers)
-- All transforms are applied immediately - these tags will NOT remain on DOM elements
+- All transforms are applied each cycle - these tags will NOT remain on DOM elements
 - All shapes should be cubic-interpolated paths.
 You definitely CAN use other primitives, but they will be converted
-- You can use .appendClone(id)
+- You can use .appendClone(id), .appendCircle(), .appendRect(), and .appendPath() - these will convert to cubic-interpolated paths immediately (before cycling)
+- Colors are all converted to rgb(r,g,b) format each cycle
+- Opacity is general across an entire shape;